JakeStanger/filexplorer/README.md

 # Whether to allow post requests on '/' to upload files.
 ALLOW_UPLOADS=true

+# Set the below to anything to disable directory listing
+DISABLE_DIR_LISTINGS=""

 # The relative directory to upload files to
 UPLOAD_PATH="/pastes"